 Find out more about the programs offered to schools by the Old Treasury Building on our dedicated school page.

 Responsibilities and Duties

--Develop and deliver programs that link exhibits with relevant curricula.
+-Deliver programs that link exhibits with relevant curricula.

 -Create a welcome environment for visiting groups, conducive to learning, through quality customer service standards.

 -Participate in professional development opportunities and other training.

 -Additional duties may be requested within the scope of your abilities.

 Basic requirements to be an Old Treasury Building guide